 A character actor whose deadpan delivery and everyman charm made him the unforgettable heart of a nerdy TV spy comedy.

-Scott Krinsky didn't become a household name, but he crafted one of television's most beloved supporting characters as Jeff Barnes, the socially awkward, Star Wars-obsessed Buy More employee on 'Chuck'.
-With a background in stand-up comedy, Krinsky brought a uniquely off-kilter timing and genuine pathos to the role, turning what could have been a simple joke into the emotional anchor of the show's B-story.
-His career is a testament to the power of a character actor, popping up in shows like 'The O.C.' and 'Curb Your Enthusiasm' with memorable, scene-stealing turns.
-Krinsky's Jeff remains a cult favorite, a perfect representation of the show's celebration of underdog geek culture.
+Scott Krinsky created one of television's most beloved supporting characters as Jeff Barnes, the socially awkward, Star Wars-obsessed Buy More employee on 'Chuck.'
+Born in 1968, he brought a background in stand-up comedy to the role, delivering off-kilter timing and genuine pathos.
+Jeff became the emotional anchor of the show's B-story.
+Krinsky appeared in 'The O.C.' and 'Curb Your Enthusiasm' with memorable, scene-stealing turns.
+His Jeff remains a cult favorite, a perfect representation of the show's celebration of underdog geek culture.

 1965–1980